Andrey Molchanov (businessman): Income and property

-In January 2018, Molchanov was placed on the United States Department of Treasury "Oligarchs List" of persons who are close to Vladimir Putin.
+In January 2018, Molchanov was placed on the United States Department of Treasury «Oligarchs List» of persons who are close to Vladimir Putin.
+The list, which the US administration had been required by law to release, includes 114 senior political figures and 96 oligarchs, all of whom rose to prominence under Russian President Vladimir Putin.

 Family

 Molchanov is married and has six children.
+Molchanov wife’s name is Elizaveta Molchanova.
+She is involved in charity work and is the initiator of the «Dobrotorium» Foundation.

 His stepfather, Yuriy Molchanov, was a vice rector for international relations at Leningrad State University (LSU).
 He was the Deputy Governor of Saint Petersburg between 2004 and 2012.